Writing fantasy stories

 When I've finished, what course can I do next?

 City Lit run a range of day workshops in the fantasy genre.
-Why not try writing myths, writing and rewriting fairytales, or writing magical realism?
+Why not try 'Writing myths' or 'Developing your fairytale'?
 Browse the writing section of our website for more information.

 Mary Victoria spent ten years as an animator in the VFX industry before publishing her first three fantasy novels with HarperCollins Australia: Tymon’s Flight, Samiha’s Song and Oracle’s Fire.
 Samiha’s Song went on to win the Sir Julius Vogel Award for Best Novel.
 She now lives and works in London, where she caters to one teen and a particularly feckless cat.
 You can find out more about Mary Victoria’s stories on https://maryvictoria.co.uk/